microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 ## MonochromaticOverlayPresenter class

 A [Framework Element](https://docs.microsoft.com/windows/winui/api/microsoft.ui.xaml.frameworkelement?view=winui-3.0-preview)
-whose background can be the rendering of another element, or using another element as a mask.
+which renders another element at the same position (typically beneath it in the Z-order), while also applying a monochromatic colorization effect.

 ```csharp
 public class MonochromaticOverlayPresenter : FrameworkElement